Frequently Asked Questions

 You can register online.
 (See Home page for info)

 Yes, there could still be Rep opportunities for your child.
-If this is something that interests you please e-mail DMBA President.
+If this is something that interests you please select interested in trying out for rep during your registration.

-No. Starting in 2023 we are no longer allowing 4 year olds to play T-Ball.
-Due to last years feedback, the times of the games were too late for 4 year olds.
+Unfortunately, Starting in 2023 we no longer allow 4 year olds to play T-Ball.
+This decision was made by executive due to feedback in previous years survey, parents mentioned the times of the games were too late for 4 year olds.

 Maybe.
 We do allow some 6 year olds to move up to rookie ball.
 In order for this to happen we would need to do a quick evaluation of your child to make sure they are able to protect themselves properly.